Looking for a pet online? Don’t get scammed!

-“Pet scam criminals often use free websites, Craig’s List, local newspapers, or Facebook to advertise pets that do not exist.
-Expensive animals, like Bulldogs or toy breeds, are offered at very low prices.
-Animals are offered up for adoption at no cost—all you have to do is pay for the shipping.
+Pet scammers often use websites like Craigslist or Facebook to advertise pets that do not exist.
+Expensive animals, like Bulldogs or toy breeds, are offered at very low prices or at no cost—all you have to do is pay for the shipping.
 If you see an ad like this, chances are it is a scam.

 Scammers also regularly use Western Union or Money Gram as a payment method.
 Unlike PayPal or a recognised credit card merchant system, Western Union and Money Gram payments are often untraceable and non-refundable.

 If you see an offer that is too good to be true, it probably is.
 It probably is a scam!